srikanthkakumanu/DSA/nethttp/README.md

 The *IP protocol* allows for sending single packets (datagrams) between two hosts.
 Packets are delivered best effort and may: reach the destination in a **different order** than the one in which they were sent, reach the destination multiple times, or never reach the destination at all.

-**TCP is a connection-oriented reliable protocol**. **TCP (Transport Layer) is built on top of IP (Network Layer)** to provide reliable transmission of packets.
+**TCP is a connection-oriented reliable protocol** and *stateful* in nature. **TCP (Transport Layer) is built on top of IP (Network Layer)** to provide reliable transmission of packets.
 The TCP provides **reliable, ordered, error-checked delivery of a stream of data** between programs.
 With TCP, an application running on one device can send data to an application on another device and be sure that the data arrives there in the same way that it was sent.
 This may seem trivial, but it's really a stark contrast to how the raw IP layer works.

 With TCP, applications establish connections between each other.
 A TCP connection is **unicast (only one host or destination)** and **duplex** (***bi-directional***) and allows data to flow in both directions.
 TCP guarantees that the data will arrive at the other end in pristine condition.